noken-travel/strapi/docs/v3.x/admin-panel/customization.md

 ## Change access URL

-By default, the administration panel is exposed via [http://localhost:1337/admin](http://localhost:1337/admin).
+By default, the administration panel is exposed on [http://localhost:1337/admin](http://localhost:1337/admin).
 However, for security reasons, you can easily update this path.
-For more advanced settings please see the [server config](../concepts/configurations.md#server) documentation.

 **Path —** `./config/server.js`.